turna1/TextureMeDefect/README.md

 # Code for Recreating the tool:
 [Follow this Repo to get the code to test the UI](https://github.com/turna1/DefectTwin/tree/main?tab=readme-ov-file)

-# To watch a live demo please send a request with a subject line- "Requesting demo of TextureMeDefect App" to rferd068@uottawa.ca.
+# To watch a live demo and use the tool
+please send a request with a subject line-"Requesting demo of TextureMeDefect App" to rferd068@uottawa.ca.
 We did not make the space public due to the API quota limits.

 # Preprent Paper:
 [Read the paper from arxiv](https://arxiv.org/pdf/2410.18085)